porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/layout/spacing/spacing.code.md

 # Spacing

 ## Introduction
-Global CSS utility classes to add margins (positive and negative) and paddings to elements.
+Global CSS utility classes, variables and mixins (for responsive spacings) to add margins (positive and negative) and paddings to elements.

 ## Static spacings